Vonage/vivid-3/libs/components/src/lib/icon/README.md

 ### Size

 Use the `size` attribute/property to set the icon's size.
-Note that changing `--vvd-size-density` will affect the chosen size (the example below shows the size in px for the its default value).
+Note that changing `--vvd-size-density` will affect the chosen size (the example below shows the size in px for its default value).

 - Type: `-6` | `-5` | `-4` | `-3` | `-2` | `-1` | `0` | `1` | `2` | `3` | `4` | `5`
 - Default: `undefined` (the icon dimensions will default to `1em`×`1em`)